 We would like to call Hipcamp the 'Airbnb' of RVing.
 Hipcamp is a fairly new one in the camping industry.

 It works just like Airbnb.
-You search for properties to park your RV instead of searching for houses and rooms to rent.
+You search for properties to park your RV (or tent) instead of searching for houses and rooms to rent.

-Hipcamp has a very simple interface for you, the user to easily find what you are looking for.
+Hipcamp has a very simple interface to easily find what you are looking for.

 There is no fee to join Hipcamp, but you must register to book.